 I count myself very fortunate that Veterans’ Affairs Canada supplies me with hearing instruments that I could never afford to pay for myself.
 [Thank you, VAC]

 I’ve probably made every mistake in the book wrt choosing audiologists and ear machines over the years.
+I made bad decisions that cost me years of quality life, simply because I couldn’t make out what people were saying.

 This forum has allowed me to grow in my knowledge and understanding of hearing loss and hearing aids, empowering me to effectively manage my working relationship with my audiologist and find solutions to cope with my hearing loss…